 A home equity loan is a second mortgage loan with a fixed interest rate and monthly payment.
 A HELOC typically has an adjustable rate, and the monthly payment can also vary depending on how much of your line of credit you’re tapping.

 If a mortgage with Chase sounds like a good fit for you, it’s still a good idea to check the rates you may qualify for with other lenders before you take on a mortgage payment.

 Whether you’re refinancing or purchasing a home, Credible lets you compare personalized mortgage rates from other mortgage lenders that compete for your business through our platform.
-It only takes a few minutes to request rates, and the application process uses a soft credit inquiry that does not affect your credit score.
+You can request rates from our partner lenders in the table below in just a few minutes, and the application process uses a soft credit inquiry that does not affect your credit score.

 Keep in mind that not all loan products are available through Credible.